-While it can be a fun and exciting way to get involved, sometimes it’s difficult to know what to write about.
+While writing letters can be a fun and exciting way to engage with your sponsored student, sometimes it can be difficult to know what to write about.
 Here are some tips to keep in mind!

-Feel free to share information about yourself and your life and even include a photo, just keep in mind that your student is young and lives in a culture that is probably quite different from your own.
-Very personal questions and sharing personal information about yourself can be uncomfortable, so we encourage you to keep things friendly and not share private information.
+Feel free to share information about yourself and your life or even include a photo, just keep in mind that your student lives in a culture that is probably quite different from your own.
+Very personal questions and sharing personal information about yourself can be uncomfortable for both the student and yourself, so we encourage you to keep things friendly and not to share overly private details.

-- School: Ask about their favorite subject or topic; let them know what you enjoyed studying then were their age
+- School - Ask about their favorite subject or topic, let them know what you enjoyed studying when you were their age.

-- Hobbies and work: What you do for a living, what you like to do in your free time, questions about what kind of activities your student likes outside of work (sports, friends, books, etc)
+- Hobbies and work - You could ask about what they do for a living, what they like to do in their free time, questions about what kind of activities they like outside of school (sports, friends, books, hobbies).

-- Family and friends: It can be fun to share information about your family and friends (how many people are in your family, what you like to do together, etc. but please ensure it is appropriate)
+- Family and friends - It can be fun to share information about your family and friends (how many people are in your family, what you like to do together, etc.).

-- Culture: Exchanging information about local traditions, food, and holiday celebrations is a fun way to learn about local customs and share information about who you are as well
+- Culture - Exchanging information about local traditions, food, and holiday celebrations is a excellent way to learn about local customs and share information about your own culture.

 We kindly ask that you keep topics like these out of your letters:

-- Overly personal questions (discussing illness, difficult family situations, etc can be uncomfortable for your student)
+- Overly personal questions (discussing illnesses or difficult family situations).

-- Sentiments of love or affection (especially when first writing to a student)
+- Inappropriate entiments of love or affection (especially when first writing to a student).

-Note that we are happy to help arrange for gifts for your students as well, and you can visit our Send a Donation Item page to find a list of all gift options.
-It is best not to send money or gifts (especially food or candy) in your letter, and we would love to help you find out what donation will make the biggest difference in your sponsored student’s life!
+If you wish to further contribute to the well being and livelihood of your sponsored student and family, you can visit our Strengthening Communities page to find a list of all available options.
+We would love to help you find out what donation will make the biggest difference in your sponsored student’s life!